Glossary

 ElenIQ is built around the principle that budget should be allocated at the margin, before the money is committed.
 Rather than reporting a single blended ROAS, it fits a response curve to your historic channel data and forecasts the marginal return at every budget level - so you can see exactly where the next pound stops being worth it on each channel, and where it equalises across them to give the efficient split for your budget.

-You can pressure-test that directly with the marginal ROAS calculator, model a full reallocation in the ad spend forecasting tool, or build the whole plan around forecasted response when you create a media plan.
+You can pressure-test that directly with the marginal ROAS calculator - enter two spend-and-revenue points and it returns the marginal ROAS on the increment between them.
+From there, model a full reallocation in the ad spend forecasting tool, or build the whole plan around forecasted response when you create a media plan.

 Related terms